NeriRos/NeriRos/README.md

 I have developed various projects, including:

-- A production-grade AI-powered SaaS platform, developed from end to end by myself
+- A production-grade AI-powered SaaS platform, developed from end to end by myself.
+- Owned the entire frontend repository at a company.
-- A full-stack web app licensed to the Israeli police and courts, developed 80% by myself
+- A full-stack web app licensed to the Israeli police and courts, developed 80% by myself.
 - ERPs and Automations platforms.
 - WordPress sites and plugins, Shopify themes and apps.
-- Numerous other exciting projects
+- Numerous other exciting projects.

 ## Skills and Principles